 Budget Control Act of 2011 – Information regarding changes to the William D. Ford Federal Direct Loan Program for Graduate and Professional students.

 Most financial aid packages include a Federal Direct Unsubsidized Loan in which the borrower is fully responsible for paying the interest that accrues on the loan.
 Interest accrues from the date of disbursement and continues throughout the life of the loan.
 The federal government does not pay the interest on these loans, and they are not made on the basis of financial need.
-The Direct Unsubsidized loans have a fixed interest rate and a maximum loan of $10,250 per semester/ $20,500 per academic year.
+The Direct Unsubsidized loans have a fixed interest rate and a maximum loan of $20,500 per academic year.
 For current interest rates and loan fees, please visit the U.S. Department site.

 Your Direct Unsubsidized Loans have a 6-month grace period that begins the day after you stop attending school or you drop below half-time enrollment (a minimum of 6 credits).
 You are not required to make payments during this grace period.